 In addition, what you'll find when you visit or move to this neighborhood is one of the most crowded neighborhoods in all of America.
 With an incredible 72,430 people per square mile, it is more densely populated than 99.2% of America's neighborhoods.

-Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
-Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
-NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
-In the West University South neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 99.7% of U.S. Neighborhoods.
+The freedom of moving to new places versus the comfort of home.
+How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
+NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
+In the West University South neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 99.9% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.

-Did you know that the West University South neighborhood has more Asian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the West University South neighborhood has more Armenian and Russian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 27.2% of this neighborhood's residents have Asian ancestry.
+In fact, 4.8% of this neighborhood's residents have Armenian ancestry and 4.8% have Russian ancestry.

 West University South is also pretty special linguistically.
 Significantly, 5.8% of its residents five years old and above primarily speak Langs. of India at home.
 While this may seem like a small percentage, it is higher than 97.8% of the neighborhoods in America.

-In the West University South neighborhood, 38.8% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 36.5% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (19.1%), and 5.6% in manufacturing and laborer occupations.
+In the West University South neighborhood, 49.7% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 29.2% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (15.0%), and 6.1% in manufacturing and laborer occupations.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.

-In the West University South neighborhood in Austin, TX, residents most commonly identify their ethnicity or ancestry as Asian (27.2%).
-There are also a number of people of Mexican ancestry (21.0%), and residents who report German roots (5.5%), and some of the residents are also of Sub-Saharan African ancestry (3.4%), along with some Irish ancestry residents (2.7%), among others.
-In addition, 16.8% of the residents of this neighborhood were born in another country.
+In the West University South neighborhood in Austin, TX, residents most commonly identify their ethnicity or ancestry as Asian (27.8%).
+There are also a number of people of Mexican ancestry (20.7%), and residents who report German roots (10.7%), and some of the residents are also of South American ancestry (5.1%), along with some Russian ancestry residents (4.8%), among others.
+In addition, 11.4% of the residents of this neighborhood were born in another country.